ExplainerPFN: Towards tabular foundation models for model-free zero-shot feature importance estimations: ExplainerPFN

 \textbf{\stepcircled{2}} \emph{Training a base model.} Next, we define and train $f^b$.
 We use a simple feed-forward neural network with one hidden layer of size 100 and ReLU activations.
 The model is trained on a subset of $D$ for 2000 epochs using the Adam optimizer with initial learning rate $\eta_0 = 0.0001$ and scheduled decay $\eta_t = \frac{\eta_0}{\sqrt{t+1}}$.
 This yields model predictions $\hat{Y} = f^b(X)$.

-\textbf{\stepcircled{3}} \emph{Computing ground-truth Shapley values.} Finally, we compute $\phi_i = (\phi_i^1, \ldots, \phi_i^m)$ for model $f^b$ over all observations in $X$ using the SHAP framework in Section~\ref{sec:related-work}.
+\textbf{\stepcircled{3}} \emph{Computing ground-truth Shapley values.} Finally, we compute $\phi_i = (\phi_i^1, \ldots, \phi_i^m)$ for model $f^b$ over all observations in $X$ using SHAP (see Section~\ref{sec:related-work}).
 We apply a hybrid approach that uses exact computation for low-dimensional feature sets and permutation-based SHAP estimation otherwise, yielding a set of feature attributions $\Phi = \{\phi_1, \ldots, \phi_n\}$ while keeping computation tractable.

 This procedure produces triplets $(X, \hat{Y}, \Phi)$, required for training ExplainerPFN, sampled from a meta-distribution of synthetic tabular tasks.
 Because the data-generating processes, base model parameters, and target features vary across tasks, ExplainerPFN learns a distribution-level prior over the relationship between $(x, \hat{y})$ pairs and $\phi$.